Do We Need Explainable AI in Companies? Investigation of Challenges, Expectations, and Chances from Employees' Perspective: Online Survey

 \subsection{Participants \& Companies}

 We collected data from 50 participants between 25 and 66 years (\textit{M}~=~45.0, \textit{SD}~=~11.3).
-Thirty-four of the participants were male, 16 female.
-80\% of them had an academic educational background (i.e., bachelor/master degree or higher).
-24\% were employed in medium-sized, 56\% in big-sized companies.
-Here, 84\% had a domain expert role, scientific expert role, or leading position.
-Workers and temporary staff were with 16\% barely represented.
+Thirty-four of the participants were male, and 16 were female.
+80\% of them had an academic educational background (i.e., bachelor's/master's degree or higher).
+24\% were employed in medium-sized ($>$50 to $<$251 employees), 56\% in big-sized ($>$250 employees) companies.
+We received feedback from employees from a broad portfolio of companies (see Figure \ref{fig:CompanySectors}).
+Here, 80\% had a domain expert role, scientific expert role, or leading position.
+Workers and temporary staff were with 2\% barely represented (see Figure \ref{fig:EmployeesPosition}).